-Growing cannabis is becoming increasingly popular.
-As the legalization of cannabis continues across North America, cannabis enthusiasts are increasingly interested in growing their cannabis plants.
-Not only is it an enjoyable hobby and pastime, but it also allows you to grow more affordable cannabis and perhaps exciting new strains that local dispensaries don’t stock.
+Growing plants is becoming increasingly popular.
+As the legalization of plants continues across North America, plants enthusiasts are increasingly interested in growing their plants.
+Not only is it an enjoyable hobby and pastime, but it also allows you to grow more affordable plants and perhaps exciting new strains that local dispensaries don’t stock.

-In the following article, we’ll take a closer look at how temperature influences your cannabis plants during the three growth stages and how you can help control temperature.
+In the following article, we’ll take a closer look at how temperature influences your plants and how you can help control temperature.

 What Role Do Temperature and Photosynthesis Play?